-Steps to take when your users are missing access to various resources across your Customer Validation portal
+Steps to take when your users are missing access to various resources across your Delta testing portal

 Centercode administrators provide access to resources (Surveys, Feedback, Notices, etc.) through the combination of Teams and User Roles.

 - Teams allow you to group together and organize Users within your Community and Project

 - User Roles specifically designate the access and responsibilities to each respective Team

 In this guide, you’ll find answers to many of our most frequently encountered questions and issues regarding user access.
 If your users are lacking access to your Project, Feedback (e.g Bug Reports), agreements, or even a blank page in your project, please use the following as your access troubleshooting guide.
 Click the Read More link for in-depth details and troubleshooting steps.

 Why can't users see or access Projects?

 When users are lacking the Access Project role designated to their Team, they may either receive an error message when attempting to access the project or not see the project on their homepage.
 You’ll need to first identify the affected user’s Team, check your Project’s Roles tool (Management > Users > Roles) and ensure that your Teams have appropriate access.
 (Read More)